 "A moving look at what survivors like our clients have been through before seeking refuge here,

 and an introduction to some of the people who welcome and support them.

 Refuge will be a great resource for orienting staff and volunteers, and for letting our community know what it is we do and why we need to be here to do it."

 — Curt Goering, Executive Director, Center for Victims of Torture

 Refuge: caring for survivors of torture

-It’s estimated that more than 500,000 immigrants, refugees and asylum seekers in the United States have been victims of politically motivated torture.
-They come here from Africa, Eastern Europe, Latin America, Southeast Asia — some legally, some undocumented, some with families and some very much alone.
+More than a million refugees, asylum seekers, and other immigrants to the United States have been victims of politically motivated torture.
+They come here from all parts of the world – some legally, some undocumented, some with families and some very much alone.
 They live in major American cities and in small towns.
 Some survivors bear visible scars, but many more have been wounded in ways that remain hidden.
-Throughout the United States, healthcare and social service professionals and students have mobilized to respond to their needs.

 Advocates for torture survivors, dedicated healthcare and social service professionals, and hundreds of citizen volunteers have united to create programs throughout the country that provide care and support to survivors who have come here to make new lives.

 Based on interviews with dozens of survivors, and with the professionals and volunteers who are helping them to heal, this film is a tribute to their courage and dedication, and a call to action.

 WE STILL NEED YOUR SUPPORT